-Caucasus, Chechen Boy is dragged from his home by Russian soldiers, Chechnya, Distant Echoes, Nayab Chohan, NayabChohanLIVE, Ottoman Empire, Russia and Putin, Russia and the Caucasus, Russia and the West, Template News
+Caucasus, Chechen Boy is dragged from his home by Russian soldiers, Chechnya, Distant Echoes, Nayab Chohan, NayabChohanLIVE, Ottoman Empire, Putin, Putin and Russia, Russia and Putin, Russia and the Caucasus, Russia and the West, Template News, Vladimir Putin

 Last night’s BBC documentary Putin, Russia and The West contained perhaps the most powerful and disturbing footage broadcast on terrestrial television yet.